GalMunGral/galmungal.github.io/theoretical-minimum.md

 ```
 Now we can delve into the archetectural and algorithmic details of GUI systems, then we will be able to explain what goes into that `updateFrame()`;
 ## UI Software Organization
 Direct manipulation interfaces tend to be collections of quasi-independent interactors ("objects of interest"), which naturally leads to object-based architectures where each interactor corresponds to an object instance.
-At runtime,interactor objects are organized hierarchically into a **interactor tree**, which normally reflect spatial containment relationships.
+At runtime, interactor objects are organized hierarchically into a **interactor tree**, which normally reflect spatial containment relationships.

 As a typical OOP feature, classes are organized into a **subclassing hierarchy**, in which the top-level class describes basic interactor capabilities, the leaf-node classes describe what you actually see on the screen, and intermediate classes describe common behaviors.
 In the case of Web documents, `Element` is the the root class, which is inherited by `HTMLElement` and `SVGElement`.
 The leaf-node classes include `HTMLButtonElement`, `HTMLInputElement`, `HTMLTable​Element`, etc.